M66B/FairEmail/README.md

 *Translations*

-* You can translate the in-app texts of FairEmail [here](https://crowdin.com/project/open-source-email)
+* You can translate the in-app texts of FairEmail [on Crowdin](https://crowdin.com/project/open-source-email)
-* If your language is not listed, please send a message through [this contact form](https://contact.faircode.eu/)
+* If your language is not listed, please send a message through [this contact form](https://contact.faircode.eu/?product=other)

 *Source code*